AI SEO Is a Scam: When the People Selling “ChatGPT Rankings” Can’t Even Rank Themselves

 Perhaps the most telling finding was what happened when you actually asked ChatGPT about the sender’s brands.
 The AI’s own assessment was lukewarm at best, describing the operation as a “transition play” from traditional SEO to AI search.
 Even the AI tools the sender claimed to optimize for could see through the positioning.

-This is the fundamental problem with the “AI SEO” pitch: AI systems evaluate the same trust signals that have always mattered.
-They look at consistent identity, genuine authority, real reviews, third-party mentions from credible sources, and content that actually helps people.
+That’s the core flaw in the “AI SEO” pitch.
+AI systems evaluate the same trust signals that have always mattered.
+They look at whether your identity is consistent, whether other credible sources mention you, and whether your content actually helps people.
 You can’t game your way into AI recommendations any more than you could sustainably game Google’s algorithm.

 What Actually Builds Trust in AI Systems

-The principles that determine whether ChatGPT, Google AI Overviews, or Perplexity recommend a business are not new — they’re the same principles that BlitzMetrics and Dennis Yu have taught for years through frameworks like Dollar a Day and the Content Factory.
+The principles that determine whether ChatGPT, Google AI Overviews, or Perplexity recommend a business are not new.
+They are the same principles that BlitzMetrics and Dennis Yu have taught for years through frameworks like Dollar a Day and the Content Factory.

-Real authority comes from doing the work: publishing genuinely helpful content, earning mentions from credible third-party sources, maintaining consistent identity across platforms, collecting authentic reviews from real customers, and having your expertise validated by recognized institutions and publications.
-As Dennis explains on the Marketing Mechanic, so many people are trying to pitch “ranking in ChatGPT” when they themselves don’t rank — because they haven’t done the foundational work that AI systems rely on to determine who deserves to be recommended.
+Real authority comes from doing the work.
+Publish helpful content.
+Earn mentions from credible third-party sources.
+Keep your identity consistent across platforms.
+Collect authentic reviews from real customers.
+As Dennis explains on the Marketing Mechanic, so many people are trying to pitch “ranking in ChatGPT” when they themselves don’t rank, because they haven’t done the foundational work that AI systems rely on to determine who deserves to be recommended.